-Imagine the difference you could make to your peoples' performance, relationships and teamworkwith a cost-effective 360-degree feedback programme!
+Imagine the difference you could make to your peoples' relationships, teamwork, and business impact with a cost-effective 360-degree feedback programme!

 Know what you want to achieve at the outset.
 It’s essential that you have a clear purpose and that objectives are set and aligned with organisational strategies.
 360 degree appraisals can be conducted at all levels in an organisation.
 They are certainly used effectively as stand-alone interventions for individual coaching but are even more powerful when they are part of an integrated, comprehensive people management and development strategy.
 Organisational strategies vary but include using 360 degree feedback: